klovetri/klovetri.github.io/_posts/2019-09-07-winnipeg-crookston-baxter-fargo.md

 Along the way you pass through some very small towns (Hallock, Donaldson, Argyle, Warren, Euclid).
 We made a gas stop in Argyle and just across the road was The Dell Steakhouse & Lounge which looked like the happening spot in town on a Friday night.
 I checked it out on TripAdvisor and it had 1 very good review.
 If you are in the neighborhood check it out and let us know if it lives up to its appearance and 1 review!!

 Once in Crookston we unloaded and freshed up.
 It was time to look for an upbeat place to get ourselves some sustanance.
 Not too far down the road was [Draft Sports Bar](https://www.draftssportsbar.com), the hotel attendent recommended it to us.
 Once we arrived we sought out some of the local beers.
 I had a taste of a fine wheat beer made in Hallock at [Revelation Ale Works](www.revales.com) called Edison's Medicine NE IPA.
-Joe got a chance to sample 2 of the [Burning Brothers](https://www.burnbrosbrew.com) gluten free beers; the pyro and Most Coast, he preferred the Most Coast.
+Joe got a chance to sample 2 of the [Burning Brothers](https://www.burnbrosbrew.com) gluten free beers; the PYRO and Most Coast, he preferred the Most Coast.
 If you have a math background you will get the symbols on the beer can.

 ![Pyro](https://klovetri.github.io/img/pyro2.png)

 Check out their website they are a gluten free facility, and if you are in the St. Paul, MN area please drop in for a visit.
-We will definately dropping in the next time we are in the area.
+We will definately be dropping in the next time we are in the area.

 ![Map](https://klovetri.github.io/img/EtoC.png)